33 Mind-Blowing Old-Fashioned Cleaning Tips That Actually Work

 Use cornstarch to get your glass streak-free.

 You may have heard of using cornstarch to thicken sauces or even as a face powder, but did you know it's also a great way to get your glass clean without streaks?
-According to Mihaela Davidova, a cleaning expert at Fantastic Cleaners in London, try mixing ¼ cup of white vinegar, two cups of warm water, and a tablespoon of cornstarch, and shake well to dissolve the cornstarch before applying it to the surface you want to clean.
+Mihaela Davidova, a cleaning expert at Fantastic Cleaners in London, advises mixing a quarter cup of white vinegar, two cups of warm water, and a tablespoon of cornstarch, and then shaking well to dissolve the cornstarch before applying it to the surface you want to clean.

 "The cornstarch granules are very fine, making it naturally abrasive but safe to use on delicate surfaces such as glass," explains Davidova.
 "You'll be able to scrub off any streaks and imperfections."
 When you're done, wipe off the solution with a clean cloth and you're good to go!